Vietnamese Fruit Juice

 Pro Tips

-- Consume within 2 hours of pressing for maximum enzyme activity and nutrition
+- Consume immediately for maximum enzyme and nutrient content

 Origin & Heritage